Nstar9/insider-intel/README.md

 - Calculates returns after 7 and 14 days from the trade date
 - Flags trades that show unusually high post-trade returns for further investigation

+## Example: What This Project Does in Simple Terms

+Imagine a company executive buys 20,000 shares of their own company at $10 on May 1st, 2025.

+Our system does three things:
+1. **Tracks that trade** using scraped public filings (e.g., Form 4).
+2. **Fetches stock prices** for the following days (e.g., May 8th, May 15th).
+3. **Calculates returns** — for example, if the stock hits $12 after 7 days, that’s a 20% gain.

+If several such trades by different insiders consistently show 15–30% gains, those trades might contain hidden signals — which is exactly what we're trying to detect.

+So in short:
+> We track what insiders are doing, check how their trades perform after a week or two, and try to flag the most “unusually good” ones.

 ---

 ## Project Structure